patternfly/patternfly-org/source/pattern-library/cards/trend-card/index.md

       <div class="col-md-5 col-lg-7">
         <ol>
           <li><b>Title:</b> Identify a name for the trend being displayed.
 If the title does not require much emphasis and the trend is on the right, you may opt to place the title under the actual value versus the top left of the card.</li>
-          <li><b>Actual Value or Percentage:</b> The location of the actual value or percentage should be shown.
+          <li><b>Actual Value or Percentage:</b> Shows the current value or percentage.
 The position may vary dependent on usage.
 Placement options for the actual value include:
             <ul>
               <li>Above the sparkline</li>
               <li>Left of the sparkline</li>
             </ul>
           </li>
-          <li><b>Total Value</b> (ƒoptional): If needed, provide total value next to the actual value to help provide context.</li>
+          <li><b>Total Value</b> (optional): If needed, provide total value next to the actual value to help provide context.</li>
           <li><b>Unit of Measurement:</b> The label for unit of measurement is shown after the the value.</li>
           <li><b>Sparkline:</b> See the<a href="{{ site.baseurl}}pattern-library/data-visualization/sparkline/"> Sparkline pattern</a> for more details.</li>
           <li><b>Tooltip:</b> Use a tooltip on hover to display additional information about exact points on the sparkline (e.g. values and/or percentages).
 A vertical line and marker helps to accentuate the hover point.</li>